Empower and embolden your students to be their whole selves and flourish.

 Spanish teachers, think of your students who are hispanohablantes.
 How confident are they as learners and individuals?
 How confident do you know they could be?

-When teaching native or heritage speakers, it’s important to provide students with safe spaces to be their whole selves, emphasize the many benefits of being bilingual, and make it clear that their success in Spanish class is linked to their success in other academic subjects.
+When teaching heritage or native Spanish speakers, it’s important to provide students with safe spaces to be their whole selves, emphasize the many benefits of being bilingual, and make it clear that their success in Spanish class is linked to their success in other academic subjects.

 Read on for some strategies you can use to help your native or heritage Spanish-speaking students thrive.